softloud/parameterpal/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-Escaping the ubiquitous tyranny of the arbitary bounds 90 or 95 per cent, which don’t necessarily reflect our intuituion, suppose we thought only 30 per cent of values fall within the interval.
+Escaping the ubiquitous tyranny of the arbitary bounds 90 or 95 per cent, which don’t necessarily reflect our intuition, `this_much` is left for the user to define.
+Suppose we thought only 30 per cent of values fall within the interval.

 ``` r
 beta_plot(expected_value = 0.3,